Help us take action to advance social justice and equality for all women.

 Are you interested in using the Intersectionality Wheel in your own work?
 Send us an email at info@criaw-icref.ca to receive a high-quality version of the Intersectionality Wheel and our preferred citation method.

-CRIAW-ICREF has a long and rich history of doing research, policy analysis and training on Gender Based Analysis Plus (GBA+) and feminist intersectionality.
-We are actively providing training and consultation on integrating Gender-Based Analysis Plus (GBA+) and intersectionality to organizations and institutions, including government departments and agencies.
-Our training has included key elements like enhancing the understanding of key concepts of GBA+ as well as how to meaningfully apply and integrate GBA+ analysis into the work of researchers, policymakers and consultation processes.
+CRIAW-ICREF has a long and rich history of doing research, policy analysis and training on Gender-based Analysis Plus (GBA Plus) and feminist intersectionality.
+We are actively providing training and consultation on integrating GBA Plus and intersectionality to organizations and institutions, including government departments and agencies.
+Our training has included foundational elements like enhancing the understanding of key concepts of GBA Plus as well as how to meaningfully apply and integrate GBA Plus analysis into the work of researchers, policymakers and consultation processes.

 Our recent work in this area includes:

-CRIAW-ICREF has produced many tools and resources on feminist intersectionality and GBA+.
+CRIAW-ICREF has produced many tools and resources on feminist intersectionality and GBA Plus.
 Learn how you can apply these frameworks in your own research and advocacy.

-Are you interested in learning more about our GBA+ training and consultation?
+Are you interested in learning more about our GBA Plus training and consultation?
 Please direct all inquiries to info@criaw-icref.ca.